top of page

 Can a mother stop the father from contacting his child?

 A parent can stop the other parent from contacting the child ONLY if there is a valid reason in the best interest of the child (children) to do so.
-The courts take a grim view of the parent who stops contact with the child gets the other parent all grandparents without reason other than the welfare of the child.
+The courts take a grim view of the parent who stops the child's contact with the the other parent for reasons other than the welfare of the child.

 What if the father is wrongly stopped from Child Contact?